Trade Gold Trading

 10:1

 You've used 10:1 Leverage, but your max gold leverage option is still 100:1 Leverage.
-This means that even if you're given 100:1 Maximum Leverage or 400:1 Max Leverage, you do not have to use all of it.
-It is best to keep your used xauusd trading leverage to a maximum of 10:1 but you'll still select 100:1 maximum leverage ratio for your account.
-The extra leverage will give you what we call Free Margin, As long as you have Free margin on your account then your open trades will not get closed by your trading online broker because this margin requirement will remain above required level.
+This means that even if you are given 100:1 Maximum Leverage Option or 400:1 Maximum Leverage Option, you don't have to use all of it.
+It's best to keep your used xauusd leverage to a maximum of 10:1 but you will still select 100:1 maximum leverage ratio for your trading account.
+The extra leverage gives you what we call Free Margin, As long as you have Free margin on your account then your open trade transactions will not get closed by your trading online broker because this margin requirement will remain above the requirement level.

-When it comes to trading one of your rules: equity management principles on your gold trade plan should be to use leverage below 5:1.
+When it comes to trading one of your rules: money management principles on your gold trade plan should be to use leverage below 5:1.

 Gold Margin accounts allows traders to control a big amounts of trading units using leverage using little of their own capital while borrowing the rest

-Obtaining this trading account will enable you to borrow money from the broker to trade lots with.
+Obtaining this account will enable you to borrow money from the broker to trade lots with.

-Amount of borrowing power your account gives you what is known as " gold leverage", & is usually expressed as a ratio - a ratio of 100:1 leverage means you can control resources worth 100 times your deposit amount.
+Amount of borrowing power your account gives you what is known as " gold leverage", & is generally denoted as a ratio - a ratio of 100:1 leverage means you as a trader can control resources worth 100 times your deposited amount.

 What it means in XAUUSD terms is that with 1% margin in your account you as a trader can control a trade transaction worth $100,000 dollars with $1,000 dollars deposit.

-However, Trading this margin trading account increases both potential for profits as well as losses.
-In you can never lose more than you deposit, losses are limited to your deposits & usually online brokers will close-out a trade position which extends beyond your deposit amount by executing a margin call.
+However, Trading this margin trading account increases both the potential for profits and also losses.
+In you as a trader can never lose more than you deposit, losses are limited to your deposits & usually and generally online brokers will closeout a trade position which extends beyond your deposited amount by executing a margin call.
 Traders must therefore try and keep their margin requirement level that is above that which is required.
 By using equity management rules & keeping your used leverage below 5:1.